rdeneau/book-typescript-object-creation/doc/class-basics.md

 ## Class pitfalls

 Classes are well supported in TypeScript because they gather an object type and an object/instance factory (the constructor) in the same place.
 Type inference is made easier.
-But it leads to using a `constructor` combined with the `new` operator, both with tricks in JavaScript espacially regarding the `this` keyword, while it's the routine of C#/Java programmers.
+But it leads to using a `constructor` combined with the `new` operator, both usual tricks in JavaScript especially regarding the `this` keyword, while it's the routine of C#/Java programmers.
 Hopefully, TypeScript prevents some common mistakes:

 - A constructor can still have an explicit return statement, different from the implicit `this`, but the return value must have a compatible type with the current class.
 Otherwise, we get the error `Return type of constructor signature must be assignable to the instance type of the class`.
 - Calling the class constructor without the `new` operator, e.g. `const todo = Todo();`, gives the error `value of type 'typeof Todo' is not callable.
 Did you mean to include 'new'?`.

 ## Type tricks

-Another difficulty with TypeScript class relates to types:
+Another difficulty with TypeScript classes relates to types:

 - Types are seen at the TypeScript level i.e. at compile-time.
   - The type of an instance of class A is A.